top of page

 4. Major changes were twice as likely to result in an incident when compared with standard changes

-More broadly, change is inherently about people.
+More broadly, successful change management is inherently about people.
 And as a result, it is highly dependent on the culture of the firm and the way it enables its people to be change agent.
+It is also a perfect opportunity to develop your top talent pool by allocating promising leaders to the most challenging programmes.
 Research shows that 70% of complex, large-scale change programs don’t reach their stated goals.
 This figure goes up to 85% for digital transformation.

-Common pitfalls – beyond the above findings – include a lack of employee engagement, inadequate management support, poor or non-existent cross-functional collaboration, and a lack of accountability.
+Common pitfalls – beyond the above findings – include a lack of employee engagement, inadequate management support, poor or non-existent cross-functional collaboration, poor or deficient risk identification process, and a lack of accountability.
 Furthermore, sustaining a transformation’s impact typically requires a major reset in mind-sets and behaviours—something that few leaders know how to achieve.

 This results in a decrease in trust and morale from the workforce, a frustrated top management team, and back and forth to the drawing board to start the change process again.